Chart Color Schemes

 Red Hill features high concentrations of group households, with a lower-than-average median household size

-Family households constitute 60.1% of all households, including 26.7% couples with children, 24.8% couples without children, and 6.2% single parent families.
-Non-family households account for the remaining 39.9%, with lone person households at 28.2% and group households comprising 11.8% of the total.
+Family households account for 60.1% of all households, consisting of 26.7% couples with children, 24.8% couples without children, and 6.2% single parent families.
+Non-family households make up the remaining 39.9%, with lone person households at 28.2% and group households comprising 11.8%.
 The median household size is 2.4 people, which is smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households